gayegul/InstaTv/README.md

 # InstaTv

-An Instagram video and SoundCloud music app inspired by http://gayegul.github.io/jQueryInstaTv/
+An Instagram video and SoundCloud music app that can be reached here: http://gayegul.github.io/jQueryInstaTv/

+Inspired by
 #### Hypermasher.com
 by
 Andrew T. Baker